File Integrity Monitoring (im_fim)

 Files are checked periodically, not in real-time.
 If there are multiple changes between two scans, only the cumulative effect is logged.
 For example, if one user modifies a file and another user reverts the changes before the next scan occurs, only the change in modification time is detected.

 For real-time monitoring, auditing must be enabled on the host operating system.
-See the File Integrity Monitoring chapter in the User Guide for more information.
+See File Integrity Monitoring in the User Guide for more information.

 This specifies the digest method (hash function) to be used to calculate the checksum.
 The default is

 sha1.
 The following message digest methods can be used:

 This directive can specify a file or a set of files (using wildcards) to be excluded from the scan.
 More than one occurrence of the Exclude directive can be specified.